 Biogas has been used for centuries and is a relatively low-cost fuel for heating and cooking and a potential renewable substitute for natural gas and imported mineral fuels.
 Biogas is a natural by product of anaerobic digestion – the breakdown of waste plant and animal material by micro-organisms in the absence of oxygen.

 New Zealand has a successful, internationally renowned and growing biogas sector, with several consultancies and equipment suppliers implementing projects at home and abroad, supported by a well-informed and skilled research sector.
-The current estimate of total biogas capacity in New Zealand is around 50 megawatts (MW).
+The current estimate of total amount of methane collected and used as biogas in New Zealand is around 50 megawatts (MWe).
 That's enough energy to power 40,000 households, although most of the current biogas produced is used for heat and electricity in industry-scale applications.
 There is potential to increase rural biogas generation from food and animal waste.
 Increased separation of organic material from the waste stream could lead to the development of dedicated bio-reactors.

 Biogas is a type of bioenergy and increasing our use of bioenergy is good for the economy – providing economic growth through improved land use, businesses and employment, particularly in rural communities.
 Here you’ll find the latest information on biogas production and use in New Zealand.

 The Bioenergy Association promotes and coordinates the expansion of the New Zealand bioenergy sector and helps its members' bioenergy businesses grow and flourish.
 To assist achieve these objectives, the Bioenergy Association manages this portal.